hShivaram/llm_validator.ai/README.md

 # 🤖 LLM QA Validator Tool

 A plug-and-play QA automation tool designed to validate and improve LLM, RAG, or model-based pipelines.
+Example LLM apps are provided under `model_to_validate/` so you can try the validator end-to-end.
 It scans code using a local LLM via [Ollama](https://ollama.com) and provides:
 - Test coverage audit
 - Prompt risk analysis